Hans Hermann Eschke

 Hans Hermann Eschke (10 November 1856 in Berlin – 19 July 1904 in Singapore) was the first German Consul General in Singapore.

 Early life

 Eschke was the son of Professor Hermann Eschke (1823–1900), a prominent marine and landscape painter in Berlin, Germany.
 His father's close connections with officials at the court of the German Emperor are said to have been a crucial factor in Hans Hermann Eschke's advancement in the diplomatic service, which eventually led to him being posted to Singapore in 1889.

 Eschke, who was a jurist, initially joined the Prussian Ministry of Justice.
 Later, he served as an attaché at the German embassy in London, after which he was sent to Singapore in 1889 as consul – the first career diplomat in the German Foreign Office to hold this post in Singapore.
-The German Empire was interested in widening its sphere of influence in the region, particularly in Tsingtao, China.
+The German Empire was interested in widening its sphere of influence in the region, particularly in Qingdao, China.